AleXutzZu/blogs-rust-webapp/README.md

 ## 🚀 Running locally

-There is a `docker-compose.yml` file ready with a PostgresSQL container and the container for the webserver:
+There is a `docker-compose.yml` file ready with a PostgreSQL container and the container for the webserver:
-- For the PostgresSQL container, supply the user, password and database name as environment variables.
+- For the PostgreSQL container, supply the user, password and database name as environment variables.
 - For the webserver container, supply the `DATABASE_URL` environment variable and you are ready to go.

 Aditionally, you can use the `Dockerfile` to build just the webserver container and hook it up to whatever Postgres database you have available.

-You can also access the hosted version [here](https://rustyposts.onrender.com/).

 ## 🤝 Contributing